Alec Gilroy: Storylines

-Alec returned permanently in April 1996.
+Alec then returned permanently in April 1996 to support Vicky when she went on trial with Steve for conspiracy to pervert the course of justice.
 In May 1997 he was made redundant from Sunliners.
 This didn't keep Alec down for too long, however, as he began a partnership with Jack (Bill Tarmey) and Vera Duckworth (Liz Dawn) at The Rovers Return, since Alec helped bail Jack and Vera out of a VAT bill.

 In July 1998, Alec saved Rita Sullivan's (Barbara Knox) life after discovering her unconscious from carbon monoxide poisoning in her flat.
 It was caused by a faulty gas fire that Steve had fitted.
 The two subsequently became close, and Alec proposed to Rita.
 She accepted the proposal and when they both got cold feet, Alec decided to fit a door between their adjoining flats.
 They were both happy with the arrangement, ignoring the sniggers from other residents of the street.

 Relations between Alec and the Duckworths soon became very strained and they finally agreed to dissolve their partnership, with Alec paying £30,000 for Jack and Vera's share of the business.
 However, Alec allowed them to continue living and working at the Rovers.
 This arrangement didn't work out, and when Jack and Vera wanted to spend Christmas in Blackpool, Alec refused.
 They ignored him and still went, causing Alec to change the locks.
 Rita thought that Alec had gone too far, contacting the Duckworths in Blackpool and apologising.
 A three-day siege took place with no one willing to back down.
 When Alec discovered it was Rita who had phoned the Duckworths, he felt totally betrayed, and showing that money meant far more to him than affection, ended their relationship.
 To Rita's dismay Alec boarded up the doorway between their flats.

 When Vicky unexpectedly turned up at Christmas 1998, it gave Alec the chance to contemplate his life and reassess his priorities.
 Alec suggested to Vicky that he could go into partnership with her at her new wine bar in Brighton.
 Alec jumped at the chance to get away, selling the Rovers to Natalie Barnes (Denise Welch), and leaving the street.